How To Raise Baby Chicks

 Disease is less likely, especially if you’re ordering from a reputable hatchery, but it is possible.

 It is a fact of raising baby chicks that some will die.
 It’s OK.
 Try not to let it bother you, but I know it’s hard.
+If you prepare yourself for this, it might help a little.

 Getting your chicks for the first time can be a little intimidating, but you can do it!